 Let us open our first file now.
-Click the Open toolbar (or menu item) and open the file disk\out\ref.ex2.
+Click the Open toolbar (or menu item) and open the file disk_out_ref.ex2.
 Note that opening a file is a two step process, so that you do not see any data yet.
 Instead, you see that the properties panel is populated with several options about how we want to read the data.

 Click the checkbox in the header of the variable list to turn on the loading of all the variables.
 This is a small data set, so we do not have to worry about loading too much into memory.
-Once all of the variables are selected, click to load all of the data.
-When the data is loaded you will see that the geometry looks like a cylinder with a hollowed out portion in one end.
+Once all of the variables are selected, click geometry looks like a cylinder with a hollowed out portion in one end.
 This data is the output of a simulation for the flow of air around a heated and spinning disk.
 The mesh you are seeing is the air around the disk (with the cylinder shape being the boundary of the simulation).
 The hollow area in the middle is where the heated disk would be were it meshed for the simulation.